M.S. and Ph.D. in Spanish Linguistics

 4. Academic Standing

-Students wishing to receive only a Master’s degree are expected to have a minimum GPA of 3.0.
-Students wishing to continue to the Ph.D. in Spanish Linguistics should see below for prerequisites.
+Students who wish to earn only a Master’s degree are expected to maintain a minimum GPA of 3.0.
+Those who plan to continue into the Ph.D. in Spanish Linguistics should consult the requirements listed below for additional prerequisites.

 5. Language Requirement